alessandrocandolini/di-alternatives/README.md

 * [coil](https://github.com/coil-kt/coil) for images
 * [arrow](https://github.com/arrow-kt/arrow) as a functional companion library, when appropriate/needed

-[https://github.com/square/anvil](anvil) is a very interesting approach to scale dagger projects in Kotlin, however here I've decided to try [hint](https://dagger.dev/hilt/).
-More info on anvil can be found [https://developer.squareup.com/blog/introducing-anvil/](here).
+[anvil](https://github.com/square/anvil) is a very interesting approach to scale dagger projects in Kotlin, however here I've decided to try [hint](https://dagger.dev/hilt/).
+More info on anvil can be found [here](https://developer.squareup.com/blog/introducing-anvil/).

-This project does NOT make usage of [https://github.com/InsertKoinIO/koin](koin).
-The lack of compile-time safety is already enough as an argument to stop me from taking koin into account for any non-toy project.
+This project does NOT make usage of [koin](https://github.com/InsertKoinIO/koin).
+The lack of compile-time safety is already enough as an argument to stop me from taking koin into seriously account (not to mention the fact that should more properly considered a service locator).

 No mocking library has been used on purpose.
 Mocking in unit tests is arguably an antipattern, but that's a topic for another project ;)